 The road eventually turns into a climber's trail, well cairned, leading to the cliffs.
 The approach is obvious and involves about 800' of elevation gain.

-Photos of Carpenter Ridge - Paradise Wall Slideshow
+News and Events For Carpenter Ridge - Paradise Wall

 I knew it was a matter of time before this gem became more popular.